Improving Flexibility With a Sunday Morning “Freestyle”

 While following a strategic approach to improving flexibility and boosting recovery is important...
 I also feel there are days when you should move and see where YOUR body wants to go for the day.

-A few Sunday's ago I was restless and decided to head into the gym in the wee hours of the morning for a "movement snack".
-Currently I'm 3 weeks deep in a strict pressing program.
+One Sunday morning ~2019 I was restless and decided to head into the gym in the wee hours of the morning for a "movement snack".
+I was in the middle of an 8 week kettlebell press program.

 The result?